Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-UDUl59IZntc.md

 ### Transcript

-> think one word at a time is like any plans for or switches to divert items i don't know what that entails exactly um but not impossible
+> think one word at a time is like any plans for or switches to divert items i don't know what that entails exactly, but not impossible